Back to guides

 Visibility

 Newsletters gain a lot more visibility than company posts.
 We did some stats on this and found that posts on company pages typically reached just 6% of company followers.
 This is partly due to our LinkedIn feeds being full of ads, and partly due to LinkedIn's algorithms that choose who they show our content to.
-Newsletters, however, notify 100% of your subscribers via both LinkedIn notifications and email.
+Newsletters, however, notify 100% of your subscribers via both LinkedIn notifications and email every time you publish a new edition.
 So as long your subscribers are checking one of these channels, they'll see that you've created some content.
-So the fact that every newsletter that you release notifies your subscribers via 2 different channels means that they will naturally get more visibility.
+The fact that every newsletter that you release notifies your subscribers via 2 different channels means that they will naturally get more visibility than standard posts.

 Here's another great benefit of newsletters.
-When you publish your first newsletter, all of your company followers are notified, letting them know you've launched this new content.
+When you publish your first newsletter, all of your company followers (with a company newsletter) and connections (with a personal newsletter) are notified, letting them know you've launched this new content.
 This wider visibility is what makes newsletters so appealing.
-So we recommend growing your company followers before you launch your first newsletter.
+So we recommend growing your company followers or your connections before you launch your first newsletter.

 Let's look at this in practice.
 When Dux-Soup launched its first newsletter, 30% of its followers subscribed right away.
 Imagine you've run a campaign that boosts your company followers from 1,000 to 4,000.
 When you publish your first newsletter, all 4,000 followers will be notified and you may get 1200 subscribers.
 This significantly enhances your visibility, increasing brand awareness to a larger audience.